polarp/GeoImage/README.md

 ## Requirements

-To install the nececary requirements in order to use GeoImage type:
+To install the necessary requirements in order to use GeoImage type:
 ```bash
 # pip install -r requirements.txt
 ```